-- (a) In all aircraft which are equipped with a flight crew compartment door: - (1) This door shall be capable of being locked; and - (2) A means shall be provided by which cabin crew can discreetly notify the flight crew in the event of suspicious activity or security breaches in the cabin.39 - (b) No person may operate an aircraft having a maximum seating capacity of more than 19 passengers unless there is installed a lockable door to restrict entry to the flight deck.
-This door shall be lockable from within the flight deck only. - (c) All passenger-carrying aeroplanes of a maximum certificated take-off mass in excess of 45,500 kg or with a passenger seating capacity greater than 60 shall be equipped with an approved flight crew compartment door that is designed to resist penetration by small arms fire and grenade shrapnel, and to resist forcible intrusions by unauthorized persons. - (1) This door shall be capable of being locked and unlocked from either pilot's station. - (2) A means shall be provided for monitoring from either pilot's station the entire door area outside the flight crew compartment to identify persons requesting entry and to detect suspicious behaviour or potential threat.
+- (a) 70ln all aircraft which are equipped with a flight crew compartment door: - (1) This door shall be capable of being locked; and - (2) A means shall be provided by which cabin crew can discreetly notify the flight crew in the event of suspicious activity or security breaches in the cabin. - (b) 71 No person may operate an aeroplanes of a maximum certificated take-off mass of over 45.500 kg with a passenger seating capacity greater than 19 unless aeroplanes is fitted with a lockable door to prevent unauthorized access to the cockpit compartment.
+This door can only be locked from the inside of the cockpit. - (c) 72 All passenger-carrying aeroplanes of a maximum certificated take-off mass in excess of 54500 kg; or with a passenger seating capacity greater than 60 shall be equipped with a cockpit compartment door.
+This door is designed to ensure the following requirements: - (1) Doors that are resistant to the penetration of small bullets or grenade fragments and that are resistant to outside intrusions by unauthorized persons. - (2) This door can be locked or opened from inside the cockpit. - (3) This door must also have a visible opening to identify the person who wishes to enter and detect suspicious or potential actions.